splineclaw/e621dl/README.md

 1. Which searches you would like to perform by reading `tag.txt`.
 2. Which tags you would like to avoid seeing by reading `blacklist.txt`.
-3. The last time it was run.
+3. The last time it was run by reading `config.txt`.

 Once it knows these things, it goes through the searches one by one, and downloads _only_ content uploaded since the last time it was run.